Best EDC Knife Under $50

 Ontario Knife OKC Rat II

-Ontario Knife OKC Rat II has a length of about 7 inches with a three inche blade.
+Ontario Knife OKC Rat II has a length of about 7 inches with a three inch blade.
 It is lightweight, weighing just 2.75 ounces.
 This perfect combination of weight and the length make the Rat II the perfect EDC knife, easy to use and carry.
 The handle is feels very comfortable to grip, and the blade is sharp enough to get just about any job done.

 The blade style is customized drop point, with rather plain design.
 Nevertheless, this knife is great for all sorts of tasks.
 The blade has a full flat grind edge, perfect for easy cutting through just about anything.